Gay Travel: Our Honest Experience Traveling Morocco as a Gay Couple

 What did we wear?
 We weren’t as worried about clothing because it was hot, so shorts and tank tops (or vest if you’re from Europe) were fine.
 We did dress very gay cis-gender, so keep this in mind if you’re wardrobe is different.

 Dining & Nightlife: What to Expect?
 The gay nightlife is none existent, but there is an underground scene.
-We didn’t care going through the trouble of finding a party, so had a few hetero nights in the French Quarter and it was fun!
+We didn’t care going through the trouble of finding a party, so had a few hetero nights out (we talk more about this in our guide) and it was fun!
 We went to Comptoir Marrakech, where they had Moroccan performers and beats.
 If you’re looking for a gay night out, it’s possible!
 Use apps to connect with locals but be careful.

-🥂 Insider Tip: Alcohol is not as common or available, so if you want a drink (or three), go to restaurants in well-known hotels and/or rooftop lounges.
+🥂 Insider Tip: Alcohol is not as common, though more available than other Muslim-majority countries, so if you want a drink (or three), go to restaurants in well-known hotels and/or rooftop lounges.
 Those are your best bets.

 Our Top Safety Tips for Gay Travelers in Morocco